AI Strategy for CTOs

 Have an AI policy

-Have an AI policy around AI usage, data usage, third party providers etc.
+Have an AI policy around AI usage, data usage, third party providers, privacy, data leaks, ethics etc.

 AI is not about “more code, faster!”

-AI has many benefits for developers, finding bugs, fixing bugs, explaining code, suggesting migrations, summarizing framework usage, and much more.
-If you’re AI usage is focused on generating code, and this is all what you communicate to developers, you’re doing it wrong.
+AI has many benefits for developers, doing the boring stuff (like renaming all variables in the project to match the style), finding bugs, fixing bugs, explaining code, suggesting migrations, summarizing framework usage, and much more.
+If your AI usage is focused on generating code, and this is all what you communicate to developers, you’re doing it wrong.
+What is in it for the developer?

 Have prompt training